 Could He have simply transformed us through the indwelling of His Spirit?
 Yes.
 But the place that He inhabits, as we’ve seen, has to meet certain requirements for cleanliness that we don’t provide.
 And since that place of habitation was going to be human, perhaps it’s more than appropriate that the sacrifice to cleanse it needed to be not a lamb or a goat or a bull, but a human.

-No, it seems the only possibility for the redemption of humankind was an incarnation of Himself – a Man — that through His suffering and death cleansed those who then believed and obeyed Him.
+No, it seems the only possibility for the redemption of humankind was an incarnation of Himself – a Man — that through His suffering and death cleansed those who then believed and obeyed Him, and had Him take up residence within them.

 [iv] Regarding Israelis rejection of the reality of this scripture and Jesus as Messiah, you may be very interested in this video of Israeli Christians interviewing people on the streets of Israel about the scripture.